HumanAutomata/DDungeon/room3.md

 # Room3

-A throne room, elf / nature themed
+> A throne room, elf / nature themed

-an elf king is sitting on the throne
+> an statue of an elf king is sitting on the throne

+> [!NOTE]
-to make it here, you either chose the amulet or the key
+> to make it here, you either chose the amulet or the key

+You see the exit behind the throne

-## if amulet
+# if amulet
+1. make a run for it - you fail - GG
+2. approach the elf

-you get a backstory of the elf - the amulet was his daughter's
+> you get a backstory of the elf - the amulet was his daughter's

 Then you get a free passage

-## if key
+# if key

+1. make a run for it - although you are really fast due to the potion, you fail - GG

 the elf will give you a choice of 3 chests
 - two of them will match the chests you saw before